Communication of the Trump administration during the COVID-19 pandemic: Evaluation of U.S. response

 On February 26, Trump judged the United States as "very, very ready for this, for anything", even "a breakout of larger proportions".
 On February 28, Trump accused Democrats of attempting to politicize the outbreak, stating that criticism of his administration's response was "their new hoax", drawing a parallel with the Russia investigation and his first impeachment.
 In mid-March, when asked by a journalist to "rate your response to this crisis" on "a scale of 1 to 10," Trump replied that he'd give himself a "10."

 Fauci acknowledged on March 12 it was "a failing" of the U.S. system that the demand for coronavirus tests was not being met; Fauci later clarified that he believed the private sector should have been brought in sooner to address the shortfall.

-On March 27, 2020, Fox News announced it had fired host Trish Regan for referring to rival media companies' coverage of the pandemic as a "scam," a liberal plot to "to demonize and destroy" Trump and "to harm his chances of being re-elected."
+On March 27, 2020, Fox News announced it had fired host Trish Regan for referring to rival media companies' coverage of the pandemic as a "scam," a liberal plot to "demonize and destroy" Trump and "to harm his chances of being re-elected."

 In late March, Trump stated: "I don't think I would have done any better [on responding to the outbreak] if I had not been impeached.
 I don't think I would have acted any differently, or I don't think I would have acted any faster."
 In early April, Trump stated: "I couldn't have done it any better", even if he did not see a January memo from his adviser, Peter Navarro, warning about the threat of the outbreak.

 In early April, Trump claimed that a federal government report that hospitals reported shortages in medical supplies was "wrong".
 He went on to describe the report as "Another Fake Dossier".
 Trump pointed out that the author of the report, Christi Grimm, "spent 8 years with the Obama Administration" (Grimm had joined the office in 1999, meaning she had also worked for the two administrations before Obama's).
 Trump insisted the report was Grimm's "opinion" despite being told that the office had interviewed 323 hospitals in producing the report.
 Grimm was performing the duties of an acting inspector general of health, as the post of the inspector general of health was vacant.
 In May 2020, Trump nominated Jason Weida to be the permanent inspector general, pending confirmation by the U.S. Senate.
 According to a department spokeswoman, Grimm will remain in her original position as principal deputy inspector general of health.